REMOTE HUTS

 Lower Kokatahi Hut

-Lower Kokatahi Hut, also called Whakarira Hut, was a four-bunk design with open fire, purportedly built in 1959.
+Lower Kokatahi Hut, also called Whakarira Hut, was a four-bunk design with open fire built around 1959.
+Bob Hayes was one of the builders involved.
+The Hut was one of the older non-standard designs from 1957 & 1958 that predated the S81 four-bunkers that became the standard template in the early '60s.
 It was located downriver from Dismal Creek on the TR of the Kokatahi, at NZTM E1449821, N5248087.
 It was in rough condition and rat infested when Glenn Johnston last stayed there in 1972.
-He says it seemed older than a 1959 build and didn't have the appearance of the standard S81 design from that period.
-It wasn't stocked with the usual NZFS gear either.
-Perhaps the build date was confused with other Huts in the Kokatahi built around 1959, or it seemed older because of its poor condition.
-According to Greg Ross it was dismantled by NZFS in 1983 and the materials used to make outhouses and woodsheds for Poet, Frisco, Frew, Sir Robert, and other huts in the Hokitika and Mungo valleys.
+It seemed a lot older to him because of its poor condition.
+According to Greg Ross the Hut was dismantled by New Zealand Forest Service in 1983 and the materials used to make outhouses and woodsheds for Poet, Frisco, Frew, Sir Robert, and other huts in the Hokitika and Mungo valleys.
 All that remains currently at the site is a small slab of concrete and some orange painted flat iron, most of it neatly stacked.

 Lower Styx